UTSA-CS-3443/Project-Encrypt/README.md

 2. GameView Actions
 	- START:				Starts the current game.
 User must click on START before the game becomes playable.
 	- Reset Encryption:	Allows user to return to the original encryption of the current word.
 Useful when user decides to try another strategy in decrypting the word.
-	- Submit:			Allows user to submit required text input after when substituting and shifting.
+	- Submit:			Allows user to submit required text input when substituting or shifting.
 	- Substitution:		Allows user to substitute all instances of a particular letter in the current encryption with another letter.
 	- Shift:				Allows user to shift the current encryption by a particular number of increments to the ASCII value of each character (character range of a-z).
 	- Check Answer:		Allows user to grade their current decryption by comparing it to the actual current word.
+Also updates total score for the current game.
 	- Quit to Main Menu:	Allows user to return to the main menu.
 No score is recorded if user exits before finishing a game.

 3. LevelView Actions